 What are Spanish irregular verbs? – Los verbos irregulares

 Spanish irregular verbs, los verbos irregulares, are a special type of verbs that do not follow conjugation rules like regular verbs do.
-For a typical regular verb like “ESTUDIAR”, we know that the conjugations or forms for each pronoun are predictable based on the rules for “-AR” ending verbs, so we could say “Yo estudio“, “Tú estudias” and so on.
-On the contrary, the Spanish irregular verb SER, for instance, will be conjugated as SOY for the subject pronoun YO, very differently to its original form.
+For a typical regular verb like “ESTUDIAR”, we know that the conjugations or forms for each pronoun are predictable based on the rules for “-AR” ending verbs, so we could say “Yo estudio“, “Tú estudias“, “Él estudia” and so on.
+On the contrary, an irregular verb ending in -AR like CONTAR won’t follow the same pattern a regular verb like ESTUDIAR for one or more pronouns, which makes it an irregular verb.

-A list of common Spanish irregular verbs in the present tense
+Common irregular verbs in Spanish in the present tense

 Tener – Yo tengo, tú tienes, él tiene, nosotros tenemos, vosotros tenéis, ellos tienen